JoelHorrocks/Linkbac-app/README.md

 ## Disclaimer

 > [!NOTE]
-> Linkbac is an independent time-management tool for students and has no affiliation with or endorsement by ManageBac or Faria Education Group.
+> Linkbac.app is an independent time-management tool for students and has no affiliation with or endorsement by ManageBac or Faria Education Group.